sriducati/Restaurant-Finder/readme.md

 - Store Login history On redis
 - Fetch and display login history for user.

-Note: please check test_restaurant.sql for current DB dump.
+Note: - please check test_restaurant.sql for current DB dump.
+      -	Google map may not work on Chrome browser, If the site origin is not secured (Https).

 # Setup